 Welcome Week Planners

 Every year, the MSSS hires two Welcome Week Planners to recruit a team of reps, train them, and organize how Social Sciences will run Welcome Week to ensure that incoming first years will have a memorable first week at McMaster!

-The hiring process for planners will take place in early November, and involves an application and interview process.
+The hiring process will take place in late January and involves an application and interview process.
 After being selected for the position, the planners begin to brainstorm ideas, looking at the turnover reports from previous years, and eventually developing a budget that must be approved by the incoming executive members of the MSSS.
 As well, in February or March, the planners must conduct interviews with potential reps and recruit a team before the term ends.

 Our Welcome Week Reps aren’t just reps, they’re members of the Blu Cru; it is a full year commitment, and are not limited to bringing the fun and energy during Welcome Week!
 They dedicate their love and joy to bringing first years and students in the Social Sciences the best undergraduate years of their life.

 Blu Cru members are the best of the best, the cream of the crop, the bees knees, the cherry on top.
 Blu Cru members help out with our events, whether they help plan or run it or they just show up, they’re always around supporting Soc Sci.

 If having tons of fun at Soc Sci events sounds like your kind of thing, why not join?!
 Apply to be a Welcome Week Rep for next September!